The Science Factory: Planetarium

 In the middle of the building the planetarium looms above the café.
 It is a large dome-shaped projection screen where you can see the stars, planets and galaxies.
 In addition to the guided tours of the starry sky, several educational movies about different topics are shown.
 There are films in Norwegian and in English.

-There are 57 seats, and was when it opened (2008) as one out of five planetariums in the world using a combined Skymaster ZKP 4 optomechanical projector and Spacegate system from Carl Zeiss.
+There are 52 seats, and was when it opened (2008) as one out of five planetariums in the world using a combined Skymaster ZKP 4 optomechanical projector and Spacegate system from Carl Zeiss.

+In 2019 the planetarium underwent a technical upgrade of the projection system.
+It operates a combined Skymaster ZKP 4 LED optomechanical projector and Powerdome 3 system with two Zeiss Velvet projectors from Carl Zeiss.